 Bittrex's assets and liabilities were both between $500 million and $1 billion, according to a bankruptcy petition filed in Wilmington, Delaware court.

 Bittrex said that it was still holding crypto assets of U.S. customers who did not withdraw funds before April 30.

 Those assets are "safe and secure" and Bittrex said it intended to ask the bankruptcy court for a limited re-opening of customer accounts so that the crypto could be distributed back to customers.

 However, to our understanding, the non-US parts of Bittrex remains operational.

-Bittrex still considers itself a global leader in the revolution of blockchain revolution.
-The exchange refer to its platform as a platform designed for people who require “lightning-fast” trade execution, secure digital wallets and leading industry practices.
+Bittrex is an exchange based in Seattle that started off its operations in February 2014.
+There were a lot fewer exchanges out there then than there is today… Bittrex still sees itself a global leader in the revolution of blockchain revolution.
+They refer to its platform as a platform for people who require “lightning-fast” trade execution, secure digital wallets and leading industry practices.

 Bittrex also work as a “Blockchain Incubator”, meaning that they – in order to promote global innovation in the business – work with teams globally to help new tokens that have the potential to transform the way goods, services and operations are managed in the world.